Fundamentals in Machining: A 5-Week, 15-Hour Workshop

 Space is limited and registration is required.

 Students will be accepted on a first-come first-served basis.
-If the class is full, you will have another chance to register at the beginning of the spring semester.
+If the class is full, you will have another chance to register at the beginning of the fall semester.

 To register, please send an email to Larry McIntyre at email@example.com and include the following: